TheLazySquid/FabricModManager/README.md

 ## Setup

-To get started using FMM, you need to set the directory where mods will be downloaded to.
-This will probably look like

-`fmm moddir -p "C:\Users\<name>\AppData\Roaming\.minecraft\mods"`

-You can then start installing mods with `fmm install`
+To get started using FMM, you need to specify a version of Minecraft to use, by running `fmm version [version]>`.
+FMM defaults to using Fabric, but you can change that with `fmm loader [loader]`.
+You can then download mods with `fmm install -q <modID/slug>`.
+More in-depth explanations of the commands can be found below.

 ## Commands